 Sunlight contains ultraviolet (UV) radiation, which consists of different types of rays.
 The types of UV radiation you’re probably most familiar with are UVA and UVB rays.
 These rays can affect your skin in different ways.

-In this article, we’ll take a closer look at the key differences between UVA and UVA rays, how they affect your skin, and what you can do to limit sun damage.
+In this article, we’ll take a closer look at the key differences between UVA and UVB rays, how they affect your skin, and what you can do to limit sun damage.

 UV radiation is a form of electromagnetic energy.
 It can come from natural sources, such as sunlight, as well as artificial sources, such as lasers, black lights, and tanning beds.